-NDACo started a scholarship program for the children and grandchildren (ages 17-22) of county officials and employees in 1998.
+The NDACo scholarship program was created in 1998 to assist county families afford college.
+Children and grandchildren of county officials and employees are eligible to apply.
 The scholarship fund is supported by corporate sponsors like Nationwide Retirement Solutions and county donors from across the state.
 Thanks to their generosity, the scholarships have grown from two $500 awards to six $2,000 awards!
 Thank you to all who contribute!

 In 2010, the Amy Svihovec Memorial Scholarship was created in memory of Amy Svihovec, daughter of Linda Svihovec, then Treasurer of McKenzie County (now Auditor/Treasurer).
 Amy's scholarship has been supported by additional memorial funds of friends and family members, along with a long-term commitment from the Svihovec family.